bluewave-labs/capture/docs/TESTING.md

 # Testing Process for Capture

-This document provides an overview of the testing strategies used in the Capture, including unit and integration testing.
+This document provides an overview of testing in Capture, covering architecture, unit, integration, and OpenAPI contract testing.

 ## Architecture Testing